f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab06.rst

    :scale: 50 %
    :align: center

-.. note:: There are no additional hands-on steps that need to be taken by the student before proceeding to the next section.
+.. note:: There are no additional hands-on steps that need to be taken before proceeding to the next section.
 The information below is intended to provide additional context on the ICAP Service.

 ICAP service